Becheler/Becheler.github.io/my_collections/_posts/2022-01-14-four-quartets.md

 of *Vaalbara*, the Archean supercontinent at the beginning of time, the future and limits of science, the use and abuse of satellite images, the importance of mystery, its *sacredness*.

-In our modern world where social medias show us places we will never visit, have us listen to people we will never meet, when satellites show us every day every last bit of Earth, and when our most powerful telescopes let us see so far away, so long ago, **the poem wonders with me:** is there still out-there at least one secret place left undiscovered?
+In our modern world where social media shows us places we will never visit and has us listen to people we will never meet, where satellites show us every day every last bit of Earth, and where our most powerful telescopes let us see so far away, so long ago, **the poem wonders with me:** is there still out-there at least one secret place left undiscovered?

 > A truly remarkable fact is